Edgar Pangborn: Biography

 Edgar Pangborn was born in New York City on February 25, 1909, to Harry Levi Pangborn, an attorney and dictionary editor, and Georgia Wood Pangborn, a noted writer of supernatural fiction.
 Along with his older sister Mary, Edgar was homeschooled until 1919 and then educated at Brooklyn Friends School.
 He began music studies at Harvard University in 1924, when he was still only 15 years old, and left in 1926 without graduating.
 After that he studied at the New England Conservatory of Music, but did not graduate from that school, either.
 On leaving he publicly abandoned music, shifting his creative focus to writing.
-His first novel, a mystery called A-100: A Mystery Story, was published under the pseudonym "Bruce Harrison" in 1930.
+His first novel, A-100: A Mystery Story, was published under the pseudonym "Bruce Harrison" in 1930.

-Over the next 20 years he wrote numerous stories for the pulp detective and mystery magazines, always under pseudonyms.
+Over the next 20 years he wrote numerous stories for the pulp detective and mystery magazines.
 He also spent three years (1939–1942) farming in rural Maine, and three years (1942–1945) doing his World War II military service in the Pacific with the U.S. Army Medical Corps.

 It was not until the early 1950s that Edgar "suddenly appeared" within the science fiction and mystery fields, publishing a string of high-quality, high-profile stories under his own name in prominent magazines like Galaxy Science Fiction, The Magazine of Fantasy & Science Fiction, and Ellery Queen's Mystery Magazine.
 His work helped to firmly establish a new "humanist" school of science fiction, and inspired a subsequent generation of writers, including Peter S. Beagle and Ursula K. Le Guin, who has credited Pangborn and Theodore Sturgeon with convincing her that it was possible to write worthwhile, humanly emotional stories within science fiction and fantasy.

 In the 1960s Pangborn also began painting semi-professionally in oils, and exhibited portraits, nudes, and landscape paintings at local and regional art shows.

-He continued to write in all genres until he died in Bearsville, New York on February 1, 1976, twenty-four days away from his 67th birthday.
+He continued to write until his death in Bearsville, New York on February 1, 1976, twenty-four days away from his 67th birthday.

-Twenty-seven years later, in 2003, he was named winner of that year's Cordwainer Smith Rediscovery Award.
-In 2018, he was named a "Ghost of Honor" at WorldCon 76 (San Jose, CA).
+In 2003, he was named winner of that year's Cordwainer Smith Rediscovery Award.
+In 2018, he was named a "Ghost of Honor" at WorldCon 76 in San Jose, California.